 About the Author

-Marcin Zarębski is one of our most experienced back-end developers, specializing in. .NET platform.
+Marcin Zarębski is an experienced back-end developer, specializing in. .NET platform.
 He never ceases to amaze us with his skills in building complex backend solutions and infrastructure.
 Marcin is also interested in space exploration and the role of computer science in it.
 He likes to spend his free time in the mountains or playing board games.